ui5-community/babel-plugin-transform-modules-ui5/README.md

 }

 const MyUtil = {
-  // The plugin can't assign these to `exports` since the definition is not just a reference to the named export.
+  // The plugin can't assign 'one' or 'two' to `exports` since there is a collision with a different definition.
   one: one_string,
   two: () => "two",
 };